esyede/rakit/packages/docs/data/hash.md

 $hash = Hash::make($password, 8);
 ```

-> **Note:** Each increase of 1 in the cost factor doubles the hashing time.
-Use a balanced value between security and performance.
+> **Note:** every step up doubles the hashing time, so balance it against your response times.

 <a id="verifying-password"></a>
 ## Verifying Password